 Download a tour brochure at this link.

-Grace Episcopal Church of Oak Park is among the best examples in America of the Gothic Revival Movement which so captured the imagination of English church architects in 19th Century England.
-In fact, Grace Church -- designed by noted architect John Sutcliffe -- is an 1898 interpretation of St. Paul’s, Knightsbridge, London, built in 1839.
-The gothic revival movement, both in architecture and in liturgy intended to create both a liturgical space and a liturgical experience that reclaimed a sense of catholic spirituality and mysticism lost to the Protestant Reformation.
+Grace Episcopal Church of Oak Park is among the best examples in America of the Gothic Revival Movement which so captured the imagination of English and American church architects in the 19th century.
+Grace Church, designed by noted architect John Sutcliffe, is an 1898 interpretation of St. Paul’s, Knightsbridge, London, built in 1839.
+The Gothic Revival movement intended to create both a liturgical space and a liturgical experience that reclaimed a sense of catholic spirituality and mysticism that its proponents felt had been lost to the Protestant Reformation.

 Grace was founded as a mission in 1879 and quickly grew to an organized parish by 1881.
 The congregation had outgrown its first home, a small wooden Gothic building on Forest Avenue, by 1895, when we bought land on Lake Street for the current building.